Geneva, Switzerland – A Welcoming Destination

 If you want to experience a different Swiss city, you might travel an hour to Lausanne, a university town with Renaissance art and architecture as well as access to the Sauvabelin Forest.
 If you are up for a big adventure, grab a train from Geneva to Paris, a journey of three hours that will allow you to experience the City of Light in a single day.

 To make the most of these day trips, be sure to bring a travel backpack like the Swissgear 2762 Laptop Backpack.
 This ScanSmart laptop backpack is already a popular pick for airline travel thanks to its lay flat compartment with a padded compartment perfect for getting laptops through airport security in a hurry.
 However, this ScanSmart backpack also lets you travel hands-free with the supplies you might need for a day of exploring.
+Unlike travel duffle bags for men and women, you can place your backpack on your shoulders while your hands are free to do as they please.
 Bring your computer and catch up with emails on the train, or keep your tickets and itineraries in the organization pockets.
 The backpack boasts mesh straps to keep you cool on summer hikes in the Swiss mountains and an insulated cooler compartment to keep a water bottle chilled.

 Cuisine and Souvenirs: What Not to Miss in Geneva